BrentAIICT/MSSA-SCA/PowerShellTraining/PowerShell-Quiz.md

     Consider:
     - How to get the first and last characters of two words
     - How to compare string values
+    - When entering an array of strings for this function use this format
+      - "FirstWord","SecondWord"   ***NOT "FirstWord,SecondWord"***
     ```
     </Strong></details>
     <details><summary>Click to see the answer</summary><Strong>